• Skip to main content

-Last week I spent three days in San Francisco for the Faith and Justice Winter Gathering: The Future of Faith: Imaging Life Together, which included some special gatherings for the organization’s Preaching Justice Fellows.
+Last week I spent three days in San Francisco for the Faith and Justice Winter Gathering: The Future of Faith: Imagining Life Together, which included some special gatherings for the organization’s Preaching Justice Fellows.
 I’m honored to be among this group (for more on the fellowship, check out I’m a Preaching Justice Fellow!).

 Overview